Bug report #10944

 • Category changed from Data Provider/OGR to Data Provider/SpatiaLite

-#2 Updated by Markus Straub almost 10 years ago
+#2 Updated by Markus Straub over 10 years ago

 I encountered the same problem when using one project with multiple platforms (Windows / Linux).